 What is Content Editing?

-What Types of Books Does Jessica Content Edit?
+What Types of Books Do I Content Edit?

-How Much Does Jessica Charge for Content Editing?
+How Much Do I Charge for Content Editing?

-How Long Does It Take Jessica to Content Edit a Project?
+How Long Does It Take For Me to Content Edit a Project?

-How Do I Reserve a Spot on Jessica’s Schedule for Content Editing?
+How Do Clients Reserve a Spot on My Schedule for Content Editing?

-Simply fill out the form under the “contact” option at the top of the screen, and I will be in touch with you via email ASAP to get everything set up!
+Simply fill out the form on the contact page, and I will be in touch with you via email ASAP to get everything set up!